alxndr/blog/_drafts/2022-05-xx-Git-archaeology.md

 ---
 layout: post
-title: Git archaeology
+title: Git archaeology tips
 tags: [git, howto]
 ---

+TLDR:
+* history of deleted file: `git log -- path/to/deleted-file`
+* find a string in the diff of all commits: `git log -S string`
+* [ignore certain directories][blog-git-ignore-dirs]

 [Git](https://git-scm.com/) has some commands that let you look into the past of a repo, through code that has been overwritten and files that have been moved or deleted...

-(Pro tip: all of these commands can be [tweaked to ignore certain directories](/2016/04/11/search-Git-history-ignoring-certain-directory.html)...)
+(Pro tip: all of these commands can be [tweaked to ignore certain directories][blog-git-ignore-dirs]...)

 ## find the history of a moved or deleted file